FAQ

 Can I update a story after publishing?

-No. Publish-to-web is available on all plans.
-Paid tiers mainly expand AI capacity, backup, export, media limits, and collaboration tools.
+No. Publishing to the web is included in every plan.
+Paid tiers mainly expand AI capacity, quota-limited backup, export, and collaboration.